-Applications that do not meet the following responsiveness criteria for the Option under which they are applying will be administratively eliminated and will not be reviewed.
+Applications that do not meet the following responsiveness criteria will be administratively eliminated and will not be reviewed.

-Eligible applicants under Option 1: Improving Guardianship are defined by Title XX of the Social Security Act, Subtitle B, the Elder Justice Act of 2009, Section 2042(c)(2)-(3).
-The successful applicant will be an organization that meets the following eight (8) responsiveness criteria:
+Eligible applicants under are defined by Title XX of the Social Security Act, Subtitle B, the Elder Justice Act of 2009, Section 2042(c)(2)-(3).
+Applications will be deemed to have met the initial responsiveness criteria by demonstrating all of the following:

 - 1. The applicant is the highest court of the State, including an office that conducts administrative and/or policy functions within the highest court of the State. - 2.
-The applicant has the authority to implement changes to the statewide guardianship system, including changes affecting members of the judiciary, members of the Bar, and guardians. - 3.
-The application includes a plan to address all aspects of the project as outlined in the funding option description above, including: (i) assessment of the statewide guardianship system, (ii) development and implementation of innovations designed to improve the system and protect the interests of older adults who may encounter system, and (iii) measurement of changes to the system.

-- 4. The applicant is substantively and meaningfully involved in the activities of the project, and does not appear to be serving as a "conduit" or "pass through" for funding. - 5.
-Letters of Commitment are included for agencies, organizations, consultants, or entities that are specifically named to carry out any aspect of the project, other than the applicant.
-The letters of commitment are on the letterhead of the committing entity, details the specific role and resources/activities that will be provided in support of the applicant's project, and are signed. - 6.
-CVs/Resumes are included for each person identified as "key personnel," each of whom is an authorized representative of the highest court of the state. - 7.
-Application includes a budget covering all 2 years (24 months) of the project. - 8.
-Application includes a work plan covering all 2 years (24 months) of the project.
+The applicant has documented its authority to implement changes to the statewide guardianship system, including changes affecting members of the judiciary, members of the Bar, and guardians. - 3.
+The applicant is substantively and meaningfully involved in the activities of the project, and does not appear to be serving as a "conduit" or "pass through" for funding. - 4.
+Letters of Commitment are included, as required per Section IV.2 "Letters of Commitment from Key Participating Organizations and Agencies." - 5.
+CVs/Resumes are included for each person identified as "key personnel." - 6.
+Application includes a budget, as required, covering all three years (36 months) of the project. - 7.
+Application includes a work plan, as required, covering all three years (36 months) of the project.